tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/india.rst

 Setup
 -----

-Odoo is compliant with the **Indian Goods and Services Tax (GST) E-waybill system** requirements.
+CoquiAPPs is compliant with the **Indian Goods and Services Tax (GST) E-waybill system** requirements.

 .. important::
-   Indian E-waybill is available from Odoo 15.0.
+   Indian E-waybill is available from CoquiAPPs 15.0.
 If needed, :doc:`upgrade </administration/upgrade>` your database.

 .. _india/e-waybill-api: